 Mustang has its own charm in deserted mountains and valleys.
 After climbing a few hills, you will cross several viewpoints of the villages in the valley.
 From Lupra, there start apple gardens.
 After 1 week in the higher altitudes, you will be craving for fruits and vegetables.
 This is the right point to start.

 There is a 2 hr trek from Lupra to Jomsom, but in my case, it was 1 hour longer because of the several landslides.
 Some of the paths have literally vanished so it took a bit of time to find an alternative way.
-It’s good I’ve meet here a few people I’ve been trekking for the past few days with.
-On the certain point, we were choosing whether to cross the river current or to climb the hill without the trekking paths on it.
+It’s good I’ve met here a few people I’ve been trekking for the past few days with.
+On a certain point, we were choosing whether to cross the river current or to climb the hill without the trekking paths on it.

-Moreover, the rain started that made the things a bit more complicated.
+Moreover, the rain started that made things a bit more complicated.
 When you reach Thorong La – everyone is congratulating you and people are so happy.
-I wish someone congratulate me once I reached Jomsom from Lupra, because that was really a hardcore trekking.
+I wish someone congratulate me once I reached Jomsom from Lupra because that was really a hardcore trekking.
 Nevertheless, you will not face the same issue here.
 Any landslide issues get resolved within 1-2 days, so I’m sure there was already paved an alternative path there.

 In Jomsom, you will find an airport, from where you can fly to Pokhara in 100 USD or so.
 There are also Jeeps to Tatopani that cost 1500-2000 NPR.
 If you have time, keep walking, there will be some more picturesque views and villages.
 There is one hour trek from Jomsom to Marpha or you can reach there by bus for 100 NPR.